pagopa/b2b-portals/.changeset/witty-icons-know.md

 'nextjs-website': minor
 ---

-Implement EC 'Hero' component inside Next.JS
+Migrate Hero component from EC to B2BP